heliogabalo/FoI/README.md

 coded, to make 'usefull' their application.

 I think a example session should be clear enough:
-1. Pull the file to your foi repositorie.
+1. Pull the file to your foi repository .
 2. Make changes on file, and save with your editor.
 3. The changes made over the file could be a few ones, or numerous changes.
 In this step, we'll prepare to planning what we'll do in the